optionedge/optionedge-api-aliceblue/README.md

 OptionEdge client library provides simpler interface to connect to AliceBlue REST Api and live streaming services.

-### **READ THIS CAREFULLY**

-Currently this library is in beta stage, please expect the methods, parameters to be changed based on the feedback.

 ## Refer to this Youtube video for API usage & integration guide  [ProfTheta - Your Guide to Options](https://www.youtube.com/watch?v=ncjVPPeSQ88)